Lewington-pitsos/learning/gof/structural-patterns/adapter.md

 From another project you have a `Circle` class that represents a circular space, and tracks the positions of objects inside it.
 This class actually contains most of what Roundabout needs to do, but it's interface has nothing to do with cars and it doesn't update itself.

 This is a perfect place to use an **Adapter**.
-You can implement is using inheritance or composition.
+You can implement it using inheritance or composition.

 ### Inheritance